Robert Hansen's house

 John Douglas Hansen

 Initially, the police did not believe that a man like Hansen could be responsible for the murders of local women.
-In their eyes, he was far too meek and mild-mannered to commit such heinous crimes.
+In their eyes, he was far too meek and mild-mannered to commit such crimes.

 This was despite the fact that he had a history of violence against women.